Additivity and Fiber Sequences for Combinatorial K-Theory: Functoriality Constructions

-\begin{prop} $w_{l,m}\C$ is a $\fcgw$ subcategory of $\C^\D$, where $\D$ denotes the free double category on an $l \times m$ grid of squares.
-Moreover, if $\V$ a refinement of $\W$, then the double subcategory of grids in $\V$ forms an acyclicity structure on $w_{l,m}\C$. \end{prop} \begin{proof} Once again, by \cref{fullsubFCGW}, it suffices to prove that $w_{l,m}\C$ is closed under $k$, $c$, $\star$, and that it contains the initial object.
+\begin{prop} $w_{l,m}\C$ is an $\fcgwa$ subcategory of $\C^\D$, where $\D$ denotes the free double category on an $l \times m$ grid of squares.
+Moreover, if $\V$ a refinement of $\W$, then the double subcategory of grids in $\V$ forms an class of acyclic objects in $w_{l,m}\C$. \end{prop} \begin{proof} Once again, by \cref{fullsubFCGW}, it suffices to prove that $w_{l,m}\C$ is closed under $k$, $c$, $\star$, and that it contains the initial object.
 The latter is trivial, as identity morphisms are always m- and e-equivalences.

 In order to prove that $w_{l,m}\C$ is closed under $k$, we must show that in the following diagram, where the right cube is the kernel of the left one, the maps in the rightmost square are m- and e-equivalences. \begin{symsquisheddiagram} {A_{i} & & B_{i} & & C_{i} & \\ & A_{j} & & B_{j}& & C_{j}\\ A_{k} & & B_{k}& & C_{k} & \\ & A_{l} & & B_{l} & & C_{l}\\}; \wmto{1-1}{2-2} \wmto{1-3}{2-4} \mto{1-5}{2-6} \wmto{3-1}{4-2} \wmto{3-3}{4-4} \mto{3-5}{4-6} \eto{1-1}{1-3} \eto{3-1}{3-3} \mto{1-5}{1-3} \mto{3-5}{3-3} \weto{3-1}{1-1} \path[font= ] (m-3-3) edge[emor] node[pos=0.3,above=-0.7ex,sloped] {$\sim$} (m-1-3); \eto{3-5}{1-5} \over{4-2}{2-2} \over{4-4}{2-4} \weto{4-2}{2-2} \weto{4-4}{2-4} \eto{4-6}{2-6} \over{2-6}{2-4} \mto{2-6}{2-4} \mto{4-6}{4-4} \over{2-2}{2-4} \eto{2-2}{2-4} \eto{4-2}{4-4} \end{symsquisheddiagram} This is a direct consequence of \cref{parallel:2of3}; the statement for $c$ is analogous.